scott-weeden/gatsby-ecommerce-theme/README.md

        ```shell
        git clone https://github.com/netlify-templates/gatsby-ecommerce-theme/
        ```
-    - Or you can clone the theme straight from the Netlify CLI, using the `netlify sites:create-template` command in your terminal ([learn more about this command here](https://www.netlify.com/blog/create-a-site-from-a-template-using-the-netlify-cli)) to do the entire flow for you.
+    - Or you can clone the style brand straight from the Netlify CLI, using the `netlify sites:create-template` command in your terminal ([learn more about this command here](https://www.netlify.com/blog/create-a-site-from-a-template-using-the-netlify-cli)) to do the entire flow for you.

   From there, you can install the project's dependencies by running: